Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 I have black, white, purple, red, and even Halloween and Christmas themed fleece blankets.
 I prefer decorating my guinea pig’s cage for the current season – that way they can get in on the holiday cheer.

-You only need a soft brush for an Abyssinian guinea pig as their fur and rosettes are very short.
+You only need a soft bristle brush for an Abyssinian guinea pig as their fur and rosettes are very short.

-Simply go over your cavy’s body with the brush (don’t forget their legs and rump) to keep them looking their best.
+Simply go over your cavy’s body with the soft brush (don’t forget their legs and rump) to keep them looking their best.

 Make sure you only brush their hair in the direction it lays.

-If you notice any loose fur, you can get rid of this by wetting your hand with some water and rub the palm of your hand over their body.
+If you notice any loose fur, you can get rid of this by wetting your hand with some water and rubbing the palm of your hand over their body.
 The excess hair should stick to your hand.

 Some guinea pigs like being groomed, but some may find the whole ordeal very stressful.